sugarlabs/GSoC/Ideas-2019.md

    Blocks](https://www.github.com/sugarlabs/musicblocks) or [Turtle
    Blocks](https://www.github.com/sugarlabs/turtleblocksjs)

-**Desciption**<br>
+**Description**<br>

 Music Blocks is written in JavaScript and runs in a web browser.
 It uses a number of libraries, noteably, Tone.js and Easel.js.
-Since it is intended to be used in settings such as schools, where old and underpowered computers are common, tuning the performance (both the memory footprint and the CPU consumption) is important.
+Since it is intended to be used in settings such as schools, where old and under-powered computers are common, tuning the performance (both the memory footprint and the CPU consumption) is important.
 Further, timing errors in audio are annoying and the Tone.js synths get crackly when the CPU is maxed out.

-This project involves several steps: (1) charactering the problem, e.g., what resources are currently being consumed?
+This project involves several steps: (1) characterizing the problem, e.g., what resources are currently being consumed?
 (2) identifying potential places for improvement (including finding memory leaks, etc.); (3) building a test environment so that we can measure the